 The Swiss Nuclear Energy Ordinance differentiates between three types of radioactive waste.
-The two most important are high-level waste (HLW) and low- and intermediate-level waste (L/ILW).
+The two most important ones are high-level waste (HLW) and low- and intermediate-level waste (L/ILW).
 The third type is alpha-toxic waste (ATW).
-The physical properties of the waste types differ.
-They are separated for both interim storage and deep geological disposal.
-The waste volume is manageable.
+The physical properties of the waste types differ and are accordingly separated for both interim storage and deep geological disposal.

 A nuclear power plant generates electricity from heat, which is released as a result of the fission of atomic nuclei in the reactor.
 Uranium serves as the fuel in the fuel assemblies.
 During nuclear fission, part of the uranium is transformed and radiates more strongly than before.
 This produces highly active substances, so-called activation products such as plutonium and fission products.
 These remain enclosed in the fuel assemblies.

 After three to five years in the reactor, fuel assemblies have to be replaced.
 They are considered “spent”.
-Spent fuel assemblies continue to generate heat: only after several decades of interim storage will heat generation have decreased sufficiently to transfer these fuel assemblies into a deep geological repository.
-Until 2005, spent fuel assemblies could be reprocessed abroad.
+However, unstable isotopes continue to decay in the spent fuel assemblies.
+As a result of the decay process, the spent fuel assemblies continue to produce heat: only after several decades of interim storage will heat generation have decreased sufficiently for these spent fuel assemblies to be disposed of in a deep geological repository.

 This type of waste includes operational waste such as contaminated protective equipment, cleaning materials, tools, machine components, concentrated wastewater, ion-exchange resins and filters from cleaning systems.
 These waste products are prepared for deep geological disposal either on site or at the Zwilag interim storage facility in Würenlingen where they are then stored.